VSCode Extension Development

 1. Extension Won't Load

-- Check Dependencies: Ensure all packages are built (
+- Check Dependencies: Ensure all packages are built (yarn build)

 2. Tests Failing